 - Flashes of light: these are caused by the fluid in the eyes.
-People see flashes of light in he corners of their eyes continually and intermittently.
+People see flashes of light in the corners of their eyes continually and intermittently.
 This could be the first stage of tearing.

-- Dark shadows: If your retina is damaged you will not be able to see well.
+- Dark shadows: If your retina is damaged you won’t be able to see well.
 If this happens, you will have a solid dark mass obscuring your vision.

 - Blurry vision: If you have difficulties with your vision and items close up and far away are out of focus.